The Truth About Sex After 50

 Fact: Aging itself is not a cause of erectile dysfunction.
 However, diminishing hormone levels do precipitate some changes.
 A man may need more physical stimulation to become aroused, and his erection may not be quite as firm as when he was younger—but sex is no less pleasurable.

 Don’t miss this urologist’s responses to men’s most embarrassing sexual health questions.

 Myth: Emotional and psychological factors are responsible for a woman’s lack of interest in sex at midlife and beyond

 Fact: Physical factors can play an even larger role.
-Hormonal changes at menopause can affect a woman’s sexual response.
+According to the North American Menopause Society, hormonal changes at menopause can affect a woman’s sexual response.
 Low estrogen levels can result in vaginal dryness, causing discomfort during sex.
 And in some women, lower testosterone levels can mean a lack of energy and a weaker sex drive.
 Other women find their interest in sex increases after menopause, due, in part, to a shift in the ratio of testosterone to estrogen and progesterone.

 Here’s expert advice on how to live to 100—and love it!